The Rest of the Story

 28 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 Romans 8:28 New International Version

 Just a year ago, I had serious cervical spinal surgery that could have changed my future.
 God blessed me with a great surgeon and a good result.
-That message was that I should or could move on in a new relationship.
-God has blessed me beyond measure during the years we shared; I wanted that feeling again.
+That message was that I should or could move on to a new relationship.
+God has blessed me beyond measure during our shared years; I wanted that feeling again.
 However, I was not able to push aside those memories to truly make room for another person in my life in marriage.

 Discover more from RICHRAY BLOG